This article describes more technically how LotAtc server works with DCS.

 Overview

-LotAtc Server is a LUA library written in C++ (using Qt5) loaded by DCS as a mod (as any other DCS Mods).
+LotAtc Server is a LUA library written in C++ (using Qt5) loaded by DCS as a mod (like any other DCS mod).

 When LotAtc Server is ready, LotAtc can receive LotAtc client authentication requests.

-• In MonoRadar mode, a SimUnit is created per radar with a controller (it is free if no more controller)
+• In MonoRadar mode, a SimUnit is created per radar with a controller (it is freed if there is no more controller)

-Each SimUnit will compute all units to build the tactical view in its own thread and send data to each client connected to him.
+Each SimUnit will compute all units to build the tactical view in its own thread and send data to each client connected to it.

 graph LR LoServA-->LoClientB1[Client Blue 1] LoServA-->LoClientB2[Client Blue 2] LoServB-->LoClientR1[Client Red 1] subgraph dcs[ ] Export[DCS Export]-->LoLua[LotAtc LUA] db[DCS Database]-->LoLua gui[DCS GUI]-->LoLua rt[DCS Simu]-->LoLua cfg[DCS Config]-->LoLua lcfg[LotAtc Config]-->LoLua subgraph lo[LotAtc Server] LoLua-->SimUA[SimuUnit Blue] SimUA-->LoServA[Client Server Blue] LoLua-->SimUB[SimuUnit Red] SimUB-->LoServB[Client Server Red] end end style dcs fill:#6FDBFF,stroke:#C0C0C0,stroke-width:2px style lo fill:#C4FFC4,stroke:#C0C0C0,stroke-width:2px